Frequently Asked Questions about Beard Care

 How can I encourage beard growth?

-In a nutshell: take care of your skin, first!
-If you're just starting to grow a beard, no beard hair yet, start with your skin.
-To get your skin in really good condition: Exfoliate skin to clear pores, use a moisturizer on your skin, eat healthy, drink water...
+In a nutshell: take care of your skin!
+If you're just starting to grow a beard, start with your skin.
+To get your skin in really good condition, exfoliate skin to clear pores, use a moisturizer on your skin, eat healthy, drink water...
 Basically take care of yourself.
 The healthier your skin is, the better you hair will grow!
 And the more luscious your beard will look.

 Do I really need to use a separate shampoo and conditioner for my beard?
 Why can't I just use what I have?

 For some people, using what you have is fine.
-If your beard looks good, there's no reason to switch.
-But, a Beard Shampoo or Conditioner is made for facial hair and won't strip the natural oils away, unlike a head shampoo.
-Most normal shampoos leave your scalp dry, because you are de-greasing it.
-But beards need a little more TLC, and by that I mean natural moisture and natural oil found in your skin.
-If you have a dry beard, that's why it gets frizzy with split ends and looks unruly.
-(Most of the time, if it's at that point, it's best to just shave it all off and start over.)
+If your beard looks/feels good, there's no reason to switch.
+But, a Beard Shampoo or Conditioner is made for facial hair and won't strip the natural oils away, unlike a hair shampoo.
+Many hair shampoos leave your scalp dry because you are de-greasing it.
+Using it on your facial hair will leave your skin dry, too.

 Do I really need both?
 Depends on the person.
 We often recommend that if you don't want to get both, start with a Beard Conditioner because that will moisturize the most.